Walter Robinson (artist): Art criticism and other activities

 Robinson began writing about art in the 1970s, when he co-founded with Edit DeAk the art zine Art-Rite in New York's SoHo art district.

-He subsequently served as news editor of Art in America magazine (1980–96) and founding editor of Artnet Magazine (1996-2012).
-In 2013-14 he was a columnist for Artspace.com, where his essay on Zombie Formalism appeared.
-He also served as art editor of the East Village Eye in the early ‘80s.
+Robinson subsequently served as news editor of Art in America magazine (1980–96) and founding editor of Artnet magazine (1996–2012).
+In 2013–14, he was a columnist for Artspace.com, where his seminal essay on "Zombie Formalism" appeared.

+He also served as art editor of the East Village Eye in the early 1980s.

 Robinson was also active in Collaborative Projects (aka Colab) in the early 1980s, acting as president for a short time and participating in The Times Square Show.

-In the ‘90s he was a correspondent for GalleryBeat TV, a public-access television show.
+In the 1990s, he was a correspondent for GalleryBeat TV, a public-access television show.